 As a hotel you’re already have one up on other venues, as many clients are looking for an ‘all in one’ solution to the Christmas party.
 Accommodation and onsite parking have become extremely desirable in a venue for customers wanting to avoid using public transport.

-It’s worth packaging up an offer with car parking included for multiple room bookings, and publicising this as a premium add on to Christmas party bookings.
+It’s worth packaging up an offer with car parking included for multiple room bookings.
+Publicising this as a premium add on to Christmas party bookings.
 It will help to attract clients who are specifically searching for accommodation and are nervous of using taxis or trains to get to you.
 And of-course, the more people who stay and are wowed by your rooms, the more chance of repeat bookings in the future.

 Large car park?
 A huge asset.
 Think drive in Christmas movie cinema.
 Classic movies for a family event in the day, then maximise the revenue from the space with an adult Christmas film in the evening.
 The Hotel can provide festive food and drinks, served to the cars.
 Think burgers.
 Shakes.
 Ice cream sundaes.